tsuru/tsuru/docs/using/docker-image.rst

     $ tsuru app-create <app-name> <app-platform>

-For Docker Images, not exists one specific platform, but we can use ``static``!
+For Docker Images, doesn't exist a specific platform, but we can use ``static``!
 Let's be over creative and develop a hello world tutorial-app, let's call it "helloworld":

 .. highlight:: bash